dmcavinue/dmcavinue.github.io/docs/_posts/2021-06-15-passively-monitoring-utilities.markdown

 <p align="center">
 <img height="50%" width="50%" align="center" src="{{ site.baseurl }}/images/posts/power-monitoring/mcb-with-transformers.jpg" alt="esphome" /><br>
 </p>
 The cabinet with some additional current transformers installed and working (albeit in need of some cleanup!).
 The end result so far is 10 channels being monitored reliably.
+The ESP32 registers sensors for each of these channels under the device in Home Assistant, which in turn has been set up to export the sensors I care about as metrics to prometheus for use in Grafana.
+The SDRs InfluxDB database is also set up as a datasource in Grafana too.
 <p align="center">
 <img height="70%" width="70%" align="center" src="{{ site.baseurl }}/images/posts/power-monitoring/grafana.jpg" alt="esphome" /><br>
 </p>